Who needs a pesticide applicator license?

 How do I obtain a Commercial Applicator license?

 In order to obtain a commercial applicator license, you must pass the commercial applicator examination provided by the Georgia Technical Colleges.
 This computerized exam is administered at several locations around the state numerous times during the course of a given year.
 Please visit www.gapestexam.com to learn more about our commercial examination.
 You can select a location and date that is convenient for you.
 Simply follow the instructions at the site to register for the exam.
 Please note that you will need to obtain study materials form the University of Georgia (material pricing varies).
 Ordering information is also located on the www.gapestexam.com web site.
 A $45 exam fee will be charged by the Technical Colleges.
 Most colleges accept checks, credit cards or money orders.
 Once you pass the exam, you will need to mail in a check or money order in the amount of $90 made payable to the Georgia Department of Agriculture.
 Individuals who wish to obtain a commercial applicator license must pass the general standards examination, as well as at least one major category examination with a score of 70%.
 The general standards exam is designed to test for general knowledge on the use of pesticides, while the category examinations are more specific to particular types of pesticide application.
 Please review the Rules of the Georgia Department of Agriculture, Pesticide Use and Application, Chapter 40-21-2, Categories for Certified Applicators, to determine the appropriate category for the type of pesticide applications you will be making.
-Rules of Georgia Pesticide Use and Application Act of 1976 After you take the commercial examination, your license will be mailed to you within three to four weeks if you pass the exam.
-A failure notice will be mailed to those individuals who do not pass the exam.
+Rules of Georgia Pesticide Use and Application Act of 1976 After you take and pass the commercial examination, test scores must sent into the GA Department of Agriculture office.
+Your license will be mailed to you within 2 weeks as long as all required documents and fee’s are submitted.

 When and how often can I take the commercial applicator exam if I do not pass the exam the first time?